n9jr/FRG-100CTL/README.md

 ![FRG100-CTL](https://github.com/user-attachments/assets/46b08680-8708-494b-9c8a-1ac31a9b92f1)

 This is a controller for the Yaesu FRG-100 receiver.
-As a stand alone radio I felt it lacked frequency agility, and this controller provides that functionality.
+As a stand alone radio I felt it lacked frequency agility, and this controller provides that functionality by using the CAT capabilities of the FRG-100.

+The design is very simple and consists of 12 and 5 volt power supplies, an ESP32 with 2 serial ports and some bypass capacitors.
+The ESP32 is a 3.3 volt device and the FRG-100 sends a 5 volt TTL serial signal.
+The 3.3 volts of the ESP32 will trigger serial high on the FRG-100 but we require a voltage divider to bring the 5 volt signal down to 3.3 volts.

+## Project Files

+There are files for programming the ESP32, firmware files for the Nextion, a schematic of the circuit and files to make a PCB.

+FILE	DESCRIPTION

+FRG-100CTL.ino	Current FRG-100CTL Sketch (0.93)
+FRG-100CTL_v0.93.zip	Current Sketch
+FRG-100CTL_v0.92.zip	Archive of version 0.92
+NX4832F035_011.tft	Nextion Firmware 1.0 (Discovery Series)
+NX4832K035_011.tft	Nextion Firmware 1.0 (Enhanced Series)
+NX4832T035_011.tft	Nextion Firmware 1.0 (Basic Series)
+NextionFirmware_v1.0.zip	Nextion Firmware 1.0
+callTriggers.cpp	Easy Nextion Library replacement file trigger.h	Easy Nextion Library replacement file

+FRG-100CTL_Schematic.pdf	Schematic diagram
+FRG-100CTL_BOM.pdf	Printed circuit board Bill of Materials FRG-100CTL_Gerbers.zip	Gerber files to make the PCB

 ## ESP32 Programming
 ### Installing the Arduino IDE